MattPicDev/mtg-collection-builder/README.md

 - **Optimized performance**: Fast client-side sorting with DOM reordering for smooth user experience
 - **Scryfall API integration**: Automatically fetches card data and images
 - **CSV export/import**: Compatible with MTGGoldfish, Deckbox, and other collection trackers with flexible format support
-- **Collection import**: Upload existing CSV collections to quickly populate your data
+- **Collection import**: Upload existing CSV collections to quickly populate your data with real-time progress tracking
 - **Responsive web interface**: Works on desktop and mobile devices
-- **Real-time progress tracking**: See your progress as you add cards
+- **Real-time progress tracking**: See your progress as you add cards and detailed import progress with card-by-card updates
 - **Search and filter**: Quickly find specific sets or cards
 - **Foil tracking**: Track both regular and foil versions of cards
 - **Collection management**: Clear, replace, or merge collections